-Disclaimer

-The information contained within this Manual, along with the other NYISO manuals, is intended to be used for informational purposes and is subject to change.
-The NYISO is not responsible for the user's reliance on these publications or for any erroneous or misleading material.
+Disclaimer: The information contained within this manual, along with other NYISO manuals, is intended to be used for information purposes only, and is subject to change.
+The NYISO is not responsible for the user's reliance on these publications, or for any erroneous or misleading material.

-[©]Copyright 2005-2013 2015 New York Independent System Operator
+©Copyright 1999-2019 New York Independent System Operator